 Iowa Law Scholarships and Fellowships

-All students admitted to the College of Law and apply for financial aid through the FAFSA process, including submitting the appropriate supporting documents, are automatically considered for the following scholarships and fellowships.
+All students admitted to the College of Law are automatically considered for the following scholarships and fellowships.
 A separate application is not required.
 Recipients are notified by letter.
 Here is information about Scholarship Retention at Iowa Law.

 These awards are based on academic achievement.
 Awards range from $500 to full tuition.
 Renewal for the second and third year of merit scholarships requires that the scholarship recipient remain in good academic and professional standing at the College of Law.
 Good academic standing requires a cumulative grade point average of 2.1 or above.
 Good professional standing requires ethical and responsible conduct as a member of the law school community in accordance with University and law school policies.
 Students who enrolled prior to the fall of 2013 should refer to their retention communication for details.